-EFL 1113 Beginning Vocabulary/Reading (3 credit hours)
+EFL 1111 Beginning Vocabulary (1 credit hour)

 This is a beginning vocabulary course of English for speakers who have some English.
-Emphasis is on not only knowing the definitions of words, but also their synonyms, connotations, collocations, parts of speech, spelling, and pronunciation.
-By learning these things, students can then use the vocabulary in reading, writing, and speaking.
-It is a 50 minute class meeting five days per week.
-Students must pass with a C, both a midterm exam and a comprehensive final exam as well as other interim assignments in order to continue to the next level of proficiency.
+The goal of this class is to expand the life-skills' vocabulary to basic functional academic vocabulary.
+Along with spelling, parts of speech, definitions and usage, students learn collocations and connotations of new and previous vocabulary.
+It is a 50 minute class meeting four days per week.
+Students must pass with a C. A midterm exam and a comprehensive final exam are required as well as other interim assignments.